PatrickF1/fzf.fish/README.md

 ## Features

-Use `fzf.fish` to interactively find and insert the shell entities listed below into your command line.
-All searches--except for searching for a command--allow <kbd>Tab</kbd>ing to multi-select.
-And if you trigger a search while your command line cursor is touching a word, that word will be used to seed the fzf query and will be replaced by your selection.
-Almost all searches include a preview of the entity hovered over so you can seamlessly determine what you need.
-Or, you can use the previews as an inspection tool.
+Use `fzf.fish` to interactively find and insert the shell entities listed below into your command line. <kbd>Tab</kbd> to select multiple entries.
+If you trigger a search while your command line cursor is touching a word, that word will be used to seed the fzf query and will be replaced by your selection.
+All searches include a preview of the entity hovered over so you can seamlessly determine if it's what you're looking for.
+The previews also make fzf.fish a handy browsing tool.

 ### File paths